top of page

 “In the first 4 years, pollinator habitat is more expensive because the wildflower seeds are more expensive than the turfgrass seeds.
 Once established, native wildflowers need much less maintenance and they only need one mowing a year.
 They are also much more resistant to drought and soil erosion.
 Also, 20 years down the road, the soil underneath will be in good condition to return it to valuable cropland.”

-Reducing mowing costs at solar farms by using sheep grazing is an innovative and eco-friendly solution that offers several benefits.
+Reducing mowing costs at solar farms by using sheep grazing is an innovative agrivoltaics application that offers several benefits.
 Grazing sheep can significantly cut down on the expenses associated with traditional mowing, including fuel, labor, and equipment maintenance.
 Sheep grazing helps maintain vegetation at manageable levels without the use of chemicals or fossil fuels, reducing the carbon footprint of the solar farm.

-Collaborate with local farmers or shepherds who can provide the sheep and manage the grazing activities.
+Collaborate with local farmers or shepherds who can provide the sheep and manage the grazing activities for this innovative approach to agrivoltaics.
 This can reduce the initial setup costs and leverage local expertise.
 Provide necessary infrastructure, such as water sources, shade, and shelter, to ensure the sheep's well-being.

 Choose hardy breeds that are well-suited to the local climate and grazing conditions.
 Implement rotational grazing practices to allow vegetation recovery and maintain soil health.
 Regularly monitor the health of the vegetation and the sheep to ensure the system is functioning effectively.
 Adjust grazing intensity and duration based on vegetation growth and seasonal changes.